stephenanayashilliard/Stock-Analysis/README.md

 ##### Report Time for 2018
 [Analysis for 2018](https://github.com/stephenanayashilliard/Stock-Analysis/blob/master/Greenstock%202018.png)

+As you can see the run times for 2017 and 2018 were 0.453125 seconds and 0.5859375 seconds respectively.
+The client then asked if it would be possible to have the formula's run even faster.
+This was especially important as more stock date will be added in the future.
+To accomplice this,  The code would have to be refactored by switching the nesting order of the loops and using arrays.

+#### The Refactored Code
+  'Activate data worksheet
+    Worksheets(yearValue).Activate

+    'Get the number of rows to loop over
+    RowCount = Cells(Rows.Count, "A").End(xlUp).Row

+    '1a) Create a ticker Index

+        Dim tickerIndex As Integer
+        tickerIndex = 0

+    '1b) Create three output arrays

+        Dim tickerVolumes(11) As Long
+        Dim tickerStartingPrices(11) As Single
+        Dim tickerEndingPrices(11) As Single

+    '2a) Create a for loop to initialize the tickerVolumes to zero.

+    For i = 0 To 11
+    tickerVolumes(i) = 0

+    Next i

+    ' If the next row’s ticker doesn’t match, increase the tickerIndex.

+    '2b) Loop over all the rows in the spreadsheet.
+    For i = 2 To RowCount

+    '3a) Increase volume for current ticker
+    tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+    '3b) Check if the current row is the first row with the selected tickerIndex.
+    'If  Then

+     If Cells(i - 1, 1).Value <> tickers(tickerIndex) Then
+        tickerStartingPrices(tickerIndex) = Cells(i, 6).Value
+    'End If
+    End If

+    '3c) check if the current row is the last row with the selected ticker 'If  Then

+     If Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
+        tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

+    '3d Increase the tickerIndex.

+    tickerIndex = tickerIndex + 1

+    'End If
+    End If

+    Next i

+    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.

+    For i = 0 To 11

+    Worksheets("All Stocks Analysis").Activate
+    tickerIndex = 1
+    Cells(i + 4, 1).Value = tickers(i)
+    Cells(i + 4, 2).Value = tickerVolumes(i)
+    Cells(i + 4, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

+Above is the portion of the code that was refractored.
+The refractored code produced the following run times:

 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
 ### Comparison of the Advantages and Disadvantages between the Original and Refactored VBA Script.